 http://tolweb.org/Asteraceae/20780

-The Rise of Whole Genomic Sequencing and RNASeq
+The rise, and rise, of ’Omic’ sequencing

-In the last 15 years, Next Generation Sequencing (NGS) has expanded the quantity and quality of information available to levels never before seen, with data available in less time and at an ever decreasing cost (Wetterstrand 2014).
-This has allowed genomes and transcriptomes to be generated at an almost routine frequency.
+In the last 15 years, Next Generation Sequencing (NGS), has greatly expanded the quantity and quality of the genetic information currently available to the scientific research community as a whole.
+Today, the availability of genomic (DNA), transcriptomic (RNA) and proteomic (protein) sequence based information is at levels never seen before, and furthermore; generation of the data requires significantly less time and at a fraction of the cost (Wetterstrand 2014).
+This has allowed the generation of ‘omes’ at an almost routine frequency.
 The hope was that this expansion of data generation capability would quickly allow the understanding of complex genetic pathways.
 However, the opposite has been observed.
-Mining these data sets has generated even further questions as to the mechanisms that underlay even some of the most well understood genetic pathways
+Mining these data sets has generated even further questions as to the mechanisms that underlay even some of the most well understood genetic pathways.